ELBrown11/GoogleDataAnalyticsCaseStudy/README.md

 # Case Study 1: How Does a Bike-Share Navigate Speedy Success?

-In this case study I am a junior data analyst on the marketing analyst team using data from the (ficticious) company Cyclistic tasked with producing a report with specific deliverables that solve business task.
-The business task/question which I was assigned was: **how do annual members and casual rider use bike differently?**
-I employed the data analysis process framework along with different tools/softwares and programming languages to solve the business task.
-Through the courses in the Google Data Analytics Professional Certificate I learned through the courses I learn about to apply the data analysis process framework to solve a business task.
+In this case study, I acted as a junior data analyst within the marketing analyst team at Cyclistic, a fictional company.
+My assignment involved leveraging data to create a comprehensive report addressing a specific business task.
+The focal question was: How do annual members and casual riders differ in their usage of bikes?
+To tackle this, I applied the data analysis process framework, utilizing various tools, software, and programming languages.
+Drawing on my training in the Google Data Analytics Professional Certificate courses, I applied the six-step framework: ask, prepare, process, analyze, share, and act.
+Each phase of the execution yielded crucial insights, ultimately providing a comprehensive solution to the business inquiry.
-The framework includes 6 steps: **ask, prepare, process, analyze, share, and act**.
-The execution of each step enabled me to find key insights for answering the business question.

 # Languages & Libraries
 * languages: python, MySQL